alangrainger/quartz-publish/README.md

 a single Quartz installation can be used to publish any number of sites.

 Have a look at the [Share Note docs](https://docs.note.sx/) if you want to see an example of the output.

+**Note:** This will only work on Linux/Mac as it uses shell commands which don't exist on Windows.